Afghan political rivals issue parallel invites for inauguration ceremonies

 By Orooj Hakimi and Charlotte Greenfield

-A political impasse and threat of parallel governments jeopardise a nascent peace process in the nation, as the United States tries to push the Afghan government toward talks with the Taliban.
+A political impasse and threat of parallel governments jeopardize a nascent peace process in the nation, as the United States tries to push the Afghan government toward talks with the Taliban.

 In February, Afghanistan's Electoral Commission announced Ghani as the winner of September's presidential election, but Abdullah claimed that he and his allies had won the polls and insisted that he would form a government.

-Sediq Sediqqi, a spokesman for Ghani, emphasised that his side was the recognised winner of last year's polls.
+Sediq Sediqqi, a spokesman for Ghani, emphasized that his side was the recognized winner of last year's polls.

 "The election season is over and President-elect Ghani was given the winner's certificate by the independent election commission based on the outcome of the election and country's constitution," Sediqqi said on Saturday.